Rosalyn Carson-DeWitt, MD

 T4; N0 or N1; MO

 T1, T2, T3, or T4; N0 or N1; M1

 Prognosis is a forecast of the probable course and/or outcome of a disease or condition.
-Prognosis is most often expressed as the percentage of patients who are expected to survive over five or ten years.
+Prognosis is most often expressed as the percentage of patients who are expected to survive over 5 or 10 years.
 Cancer prognosis is an inexact process.
-This is because the predictions are based on the experience of large groups of patients suffering from cancers at various stages.
+This is because the predictions are based on the experience of large groups of patients with cancer in various stages.
 Using this information to predict the future of an individual patient is always imperfect and often flawed, but it is the only method available.

-Unfortunately, pancreatic cancer is often relatively advanced at the time that it is diagnosed.
-As a result, the number of patients who survive for five years or more after diagnosis is very small, perhaps as low as 5%.
+Pancreatic cancer is often relatively advanced at the time that it is diagnosed.
+As a result, the number of patients who survive for 5 years or more after diagnosis is very small, perhaps as low as 5%.
 About 21% of all patients diagnosed with pancreatic cancer survive for a year after diagnosis.
 Also, being overweight or obese can further reduce your chance of survival.

 Louhimo J, Althan H, Stenmon UH, Haglund C. Serum HG beta and CA 72-4 are stronger prognostic factors than CEA, CA 19-9 and CA 242 in pancreatic cancer.